 - The sales process is lengthy due to the level of precision needed and the number of stakeholders

 - Price calculations are difficult but require 100% accuracy due to slim margins

 Nevertheless, today's customer expectations are on the rise and level with those in non-complex B2C sales.
 Customers demand accurate quotes at the best price, delivered in a short time.
 So how do today's manufacturing and engineering businesses solve this dilemma?

 In the age of digitalization and Industry 4.0, they won't be able to avoid assessing certain technologies to boost profitability and revenue.
 When it comes to automation and digitalization of sales one of the first options to look at for manufacturing businesses is a Configure Price Quote (CPQ) software.
 (For those new to CPQ, feel free to read our article "What is CPQ?")

 How do I know my manufacturing business will benefit from CPQ?

-In this article we want to point out the 10 most important business indicators that your manufacturing company will benefit from a CPQ software.
+In this article, we want to point out the 10 most important business indicators that your manufacturing company will benefit from CPQ software.

 1. Does the complexity of product configurations affect your margins?

-How many products, components, parts, materials, finishings or other manufacturing processes are usually compiled in your BOMs?
+How many products, components, parts, materials, finishings, or other manufacturing processes are usually compiled in your BOMs?
 The larger the Bill of Material and the more difficult it is for sales to configure products, the higher the potential to save money via automation.
 The accuracy in costs and prices enabled by automation protects your margins.
 If this is the case for your business, it makes sense to automate this part of the sales process and tie all data to your product models.
-Alternatively, you can also import the data of existing models from your ERP directly in a CPQ software.
+Alternatively, you can also import the data of existing models from your ERP directly in CPQ software.